SolteqExperienceCommerce/medusa-fulfillment-nshift/README.md

 # go to main project:
 cd /path/to/your-medusa-project

-# it'll build and publish the plugin locally, then in the main project run (assuming plugin already installed and working):
+# it'll build and publish the plugin locally,
+# then in the main project,
+# run (assuming plugin already installed and working):
 yarn yalc update

 # to pull the fresh package from local repo